wanjikugithu/crop_suitability/README.md

 # crop_suitability
-Mapping the suitability of 7 priority crops using the ecocrop model
+Mapping the suitability of crops using Recocrop